 How to Set Up Your Website With a Dedicated IP on Your Shared Hosting Account?

-If you’ve decided that a dedicated IP address is suitable for your website, the next step is to set it up on your shared hosting account.
+If you’ve decided that a dedicated IP is suitable for your website, the next step is to set it up on your shared hosting account.
 But don’t worry; the process is more straightforward than you might think.
 Here’s how to get started:

 Request a Dedicated IP Address

-To set up your website with a dedicated IP on your shared hosting account, reach out to your hosting provider and request a dedicated IP address.
-Note that some providers may charge an extra fee for this service, so inquire about additional costs.
+To set up your website with a dedicated IP on your shared hosting account, reach out to your web hosting provider and request a dedicated IP address.
+Note that some hosting providers may charge an extra fee for this service, so inquire about additional costs.

 Update Your DNS Settings

 Once you have obtained a dedicated IP address, it’s time to update your domain’s DNS settings.
 To do this:

 - Log in to your domain registrar’s website